opencv/opencv/modules/ml/doc/boosting.rst

     Boosting training parameters.

-The structure is derived from :ref:`CvDTreeParams` but not all of the decision tree parameters are supported.
+The structure is derived from :ocv:class:`CvDTreeParams` but not all of the decision tree parameters are supported.
 In particular, cross-validation is not supported.

 All parameters are public.
 You can initialize them by a constructor and then override some of them directly if you want.